Decrees, orders or guidelines in effect and pertaining to reopening facilities.

 To what extent can employers implement the following cost-reduction strategies as a result of COVID-19, and what are the primary limitations on each?

-Besides the alternatives brought by MP 936 issued in view of the COVID-19 pandemic, the Brazilian Labour Code already established the possibility to suspend the employment agreements for a period of 2 (two) to 5 (five) months for professional qualification (e.g. the participation of the employee in a course or professional qualification program offered by the employer).
+Besides the alternatives established by Law No. 14,020/2020, enacted in view of the COVID-19 pandemic, the Brazilian Labour Code previously recognised the possibility to suspend employment agreements for a period of 2 (two) to 5 (five) months for professional qualification (e.g. the participation of the employee in a course or professional qualification program offered by the employer).
 Over the course of the COVID-19 crisis, most employers have decided against employing this option.
 To adopt this alternative, there are several aspects that the employer must be aware of, including the necessity to negotiate a collective bargaining agreement with the employees’ union.
 During the suspension of the contract, the employee may apply for a professional qualification scholarship granted by the Special Secretariat for Social Security and Labour, linked to the Ministry of Economy (for more information, please visit http://trabalho.gov.br/seguro-desemprego/modalidades/bolsa-qualificacao).

 Redundancy is considered a termination without cause in Brazil.
 There is no rule currently in place that forbids termination during the COVID-19 pandemic.
 Thus, companies may continue with to take such action during this period, upon the payment of the mandatory severance.
 Although negotiations with unions are not mandatory to perform large scale/mass terminations, depending on the size of the company, location and union representing the employees, we recommend negotiating with the union before carrying out such terminations.